 Seeing the progress of creating a habit can help us stay motivated.
-Commit to your goal, perhaps minimum of 5 minutes on your mat, and check off the days achieved.
+Commit to your goal, perhaps that’s just 5 minutes on your mat, then check off the days achieved.

 The two day rule

-So you’re implemented all the things above.
+So you’ve implemented all the things above.
 You scheduled your time in your calendar.
-The yoga space is set and you’re checking off days like a pro… then it happens.
+Your yoga space is set up, and you’re checking off days on your calendar like a pro.
+Then it happens.
 You miss a day.
-For whatever reason you struggle to find time today to make that five minute practice happen.
-I highly suggest implementing the two day rule.
+For whatever reason, you struggle to find time to make that five-minute practice happen.
+In this case, I highly suggest implementing the two-day rule.

-The two day rule is that you can take one day off, but not more than one.
+The two-day rule is that you can take one day off, but you can’t take consecutive days off.
 So if yesterday was your day off, today you HAVE to get some yoga done.
 Just get on your mat and do 5 minutes, at least.
-That’s the 2 day rule.
-I’ve personally implemented this and it’s been the biggest game changer in a consistent home practice.
+That’s the 2-day rule.
+I’ve personally implemented this and it’s been the biggest game-changer in a consistent home practice.

 - What’s your biggest barrier finding time for yoga?